Skip to content

 • Previously looked-after children are able to discuss their progress and be involved in setting their own targets, have their views taken seriously, and are supported to take responsibility for their own learning.

-• Previously looked-after children are prioritised in any selection of pupils who would benefit from one-to-one tuition, and that they have access to academic focused.
+• Previously looked-after children are prioritised in any selection of pupils who would benefit from one-to-one tuition, and that they have access to academic focused learning opportunities.

 Communication and information sharing